 The adventures don’t stop with our trails.
 Norris Lake offers 800 miles of shoreline perfect to explore in the fall either by boat or if you’re a little more adventurous, even by kayak or paddleboard.
 Water temps stay fairly warm through early October, so you may even enjoy a quick dip!
 Don’t be surprised if you see an occasional river otter or eagle while cruising around.

 Explore Appalachian heritage and history at the Museum of Appalachia.
 Fall is the perfect time to roam around their 65 acres, including 35 log cabins, barns, farm animals, and more!
 You can also browse through over 250,000 artifacts and learn about the lives of people from Southern Appalachia.
 Be sure to stop in the gift shop that features locally made products and enjoy a delicious home-cooked southern meal at the museum restaurant.
 Lunch is served daily from 10 am – 2 pm.

 And of course, while you’re here be sure immerse yourself in the local scene.
-While COVID 19 has brought about many changes, there are still some fall events happening in Anderson County.
 You can visit our event calendar to check out what’s happening while you’re here.

 Whether you plan to spend a quick weekend or an entire week with us, we have accommodations to fit your needs.
 From lakefront homes to a quaint cabin in the woods, we have it all.
-Be sure to check out the Where to Stay section on our website and find your home away from home.
+Be sure to check out the "STAY" section on our website and find your home away from home.